JosephGonzalez1/cmpm-121-d3-f/PLAN.md

 - [x] draw the player's location on the map
 - [x] draw a rectangle representing one cell on the map
 - [x] use loops to draw a whole grid of cells on the map
-- [x] uses luck() to deterministically assign tokens to cells.
+- [x] uses luck() to deterministically assign tokens to cells
-- [x] Displays token values visibly on the map using small red labels.
+- [x] displays token values visibly on the map using small red labels
-- [x] Adds a basic inventory UI that currently just shows “Holding: none”.
+- [x] adds a basic inventory UI that currently just shows “Holding: none”
+- [x] player can pick up a token if nearby and not already holding one
+- [x] label marker is removed when token is picked up
+- [x] simple inventory display updates in real time

 ### D3.b: Globe-spanning Gameplay